Ever since stem-cells became popularised into the media, people have been talking about using them as a method of body

 He makes the point that non-manipulated stem cells wash into the bloodstream within minutes and even if these cells aren’t washed away, there is no guarantee they would turn into useful tissue.

-This, in effect, gives the same problem that was highlighted earlier with fatty cell injection; they may add some girth to the penis, but over time, the effectiveness is likely to be diminished.
+This, in effect, creates the same problem that was highlighted earlier with fatty cell injection; they may add some girth to the penis, but over time, the effectiveness is likely to be diminished.

-If you are interested in learning more about penis enlargement surgery, I've put together a guide.
-Click here to give it a read.
+If you are interested in learning more about penis enlargement surgery, we've put together a full guide which is available here.